Bangor University: Statistics

 Biography

-Roger Henry Brough Whittaker is a British singer-songwriter and musician, who was born in Nairobi to English parents.
-His music is an eclectic mix of folk music and popular songs in addition to radio airplay hits.
-He is best known for his baritone singing voice and trademark whistling ability as well as his guitar skills.
+Roger Henry Brough Whittaker was a Kenyan/British singer-songwriter and musician.
+His music is an eclectic mixture of folk music and popular songs, the latter variously in a crooning or in a schlager style.
+He was best known for his baritone singing voice and trademark whistling ability as well as his guitar skills.

 Robert Edwards